-Crude oil, NGL and natural gas prices are volatile.
-Sustained volatility, or declines in, crude oil, NGL and natural gas prices could adversely affect HighPeak Energy's business, financial condition and results of operations and its ability to meet its capital expenditure obligations and other financial commitments.
+Crude Oil, NGL and natural gas prices are volatile.
+Sustained periods of low, or declines in, crude oil, NGL and natural gas prices could adversely affect HighPeak Energy's business, financial condition and results of operations and its ability to meet its capital expenditure obligations and other financial commitments.

 The prices HighPeak Energy receives for its crude oil, NGL and natural gas production heavily influence its revenue, profitability, access to capital, future rate of growth and the carrying value of its properties.
 The markets for crude oil and natural gas have been volatile historically and are likely to remain volatile in the future.
-For example, during the period from January 1, 2018 through December 31, 2022, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$1.4.34, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$9.35.
+For example, during the period from January 1, 2018 through December 31, 2021, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$81.22, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$6.20.
 For the month of April 2020, the calendar month average NYMEX WTI crude oil price was \$16.70 per Bbl and the last trading day NYMEX natural gas price was \$1.63 per MMBtu.
-One of the factors which caused the fall in prices was OPEC+ being unable to reach an agreement on production levels for crude oil, which resulted in Saudi Arabia and Russia initiating efforts to increase production.
+The fall in prices was a result of OPEC and other crude oil producing nations ("OPEC+") being unable to reach an agreement on production levels for crude oil, which resulted in Saudi Arabia and Russia initiating efforts to increase production.
 The convergence of these events, along with the significantly reduced demand because of the COVID-19 pandemic, created an unprecedented global crude oil and natural gas supply and demand imbalance, reduced global crude oil and natural gas storage capacity, caused crude oil and natural gas prices to decline significantly and resulted in continued volatility in crude oil, NGL and natural gas prices into the second quarter of 2020.
-Prices have recovered to pre-pandemic levels, with the calendar month average NYMEX WTI crude oil price of \$76.52 per Bbl and the last trading day NYMEX natural gas price of \$6.71 per MMBtu for the month of December 2022.
+In April 2020, extreme shortages of transportation and storage capacity caused the NYMEX WTI front month crude oil price for May 2020 delivery to drop to -\$37.63 per barrel on the second to last day of the trading period for the contract.
+This single day of negative pricing resulted from the holders of expiring May 2020 crude oil purchase contracts being unable or unwilling to take physical delivery of crude oil and accordingly forced to make payments to purchasers of such contracts to transfer the corresponding purchase obligations.
+Prices have recovered from their April 2020 lows, with the calendar month average NYMEX WTI crude oil price of \$71.69 per Bbl and the last trading day NYMEX natural gas price of \$5.44 per MMBtu for the month of December 2021.
 However, there can be no certainty that commodity prices will sustain at these levels or continue to increase.